okta/okta.github.io/_source/_posts/2019-05-31-spring-security-authentication.md

 Welcome, Andrew Hughes
 ```

-You can also try out the[http://localhost:8080/attributes](http://localhost:8080/attributes) endpoint and the [http://localhost:8080/authorities](http://localhost:8080/authorities) endpoint.
+You can also try out the `http://localhost:8080/attributes` endpoint and the `http://localhost:8080/authorities` endpoint.

 ## Finish Up Your Spring Boot + Spring Security App with Authentication

 In this tutorial, you went through a selection of Spring Boot and Spring Security authentication methods.
 You started with HTTP basic; moved on to form-based auth with the auto-generated form; and then customized the app to use a Thymeleaf template for the login form.
 Next, you implemented an OAuth/OIDC single sign-on app using Okta and Spring Boot.

+You can find the source code for all the examples in this tutorial [on GitHub](https://github.com/oktadeveloper/okta-spring-security-authentication-example).

 If you'd like to learn more about Spring Boot, Spring Security, or secure authentication, check out any of these great tutorials: